 Simulation Achievement Award

-Simulation Achievement Award is for significant contribution to the development of modelling and simulation science, technology, policy, standards and / or industry in Australia.
+The Simulation Achievement Award is for significant contribution to the advancement of modelling and simulation in Australia or New Zealand.

 2013 Achievement Award Recipient - Dr Kerry Reid-Searl